Hugo-Dz/super-godot-galaxy/README.md

 ## Special thanks

 Kenney for the awesome assets and 3D starter kit.
 Check out his work at [kenney.nl](https://kenney.nl/).
+Consider a donation!

 ## License